Shooting the messenger

-"Shooting the messenger" is a metaphoric phrase used to describe the act of blaming the bearer of bad news.
+"Shooting the messenger" (also "killing the messenger", "attacking the messenger", "blaming the bearer of bad tidings", or "blaming the doom monger") is a metaphoric phrase used to describe the act of blaming the bearer of bad news, despite the bearer or messenger having no direct responsibility for the bad news or its consequences.

 Until the advent of modern telecommunication, messages were usually delivered by human envoys.
 For example, in war, a messenger would be sent from one camp to another.
 If the message was unfitting, the receiver might blame the messenger for such bad news and take their anger out on them.

 History

 An analogy of the phrase can come from the breaching of an unwritten code of conduct in war, in which a commanding officer was expected to receive and send back emissaries or diplomatic envoys sent by the enemy unharmed.
 During the early Warring States period of China, the concept of chivalry and virtue prevented the executions of messengers sent by opposing sides.

+In Ancient Greek theater, Sophocles' play Antigone includes the line "no one loves the messenger who brings bad news" or "no man delights in the bearer of bad news" (στέργει γὰρ οὐδεὶς ἄγγελον κακῶν ἐπῶν).
+In Euripides' play The Bacchae, a messenger from Cithaeron requests the right to freely speak before informing Pentheus, the mythical king of Thebes, that the latter's mother has been brainwashed into the Cult of Dionysus.

-An early literary citing of "shooting the messenger" is in Plutarch's Lives: "The first messenger, that gave notice of Lucullus' coming was so far from pleasing Tigranes that, he had his head cut off for his pains; and no man dared to bring further information.
+Plutarch's Lives includes a similar sentiment: "The first messenger, that gave notice of Lucullus' coming was so far from pleasing Tigranes that, he had his head cut off for his pains; and no man dared to bring further information.
 Without any intelligence at all, Tigranes sat while war was already blazing around him, giving ear only to those who flattered him".